 - Running mission-critical applications like Oracle, SAP, Microsoft Exchange, and Microsoft SharePoint.

 Block storage options in the cloud

-- AWS Elastic Block Storage (EBS): Amazon EBS provides raw storage – just like a hard disk – which you can attach to your ec2 instances.
+- AWS Elastic Block Storage (EBS): Amazon EBS provides raw storage – just like a hard disk – which you can attach to your Elastic Cloud Compute (EC2) instances.
 Once attached, you create a file system and get immediate access to your storage.
 You can create EBS General Purpose (SSD) and Provisioned IOPS (SSD) volumes up to 16 TB in size, and slower, legacy magnetic volumes.

 - Rackspace Cloud Block Storage: Rackspace provides raw storage devices capable of delivering super fast 10GbE internal connections.